StonyCapybara/blog/src/posts/proof-2-gt-1.md

 # Proof that \\(2 \gt 1\\)

+(Incase you see the source code in the formulae, refresh your page)

 ### This is a geometrical proof that uses the [triangle inequality](https://en.wikipedia.org/wiki/Triangle_inequality)

 We start by considering an arbitrary triangle ABC with lengths \\(AB = c,\text{ } BC = a,\text{ } CA = b\\)